JonAguirre0/Movie-App/README.md

 # Getting Started
 Run the app on your local server(localhost).

-**User will need to provided their own API key from.** https://www.themoviedb.org/?language=en-US
+**User will need to provide their own API key from.** https://www.themoviedb.org/?language=en-US

 Clicking on the "menu" will display multiple buttons for the user to choose from.